How to Access Property Records in Rhode Island

 Easements and Covenants

 Some deeds include easements and covenants.
 These items detail how the land can be used and dictate certain rules.
-Easements are rights of way allowing someone other than the owner to access the land for a specific purpose.
-An example might be a logging company that can access a forest on private land to harvest trees.
+Easements are rights of way that allow someone other than the owner to access the land for a specific purpose.
+For example, a logging company might access a forest on private land to harvest trees.

 Covenants are strict rules about how the property can be used.
 You see these in gated communities and condos.
 For example, owners cannot put pink flamingos on the lawn.